cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ---
 __Open Menu__ button

 It is the main menu for the annotation tool.
 It can be used to download, upload and remove annotations.
-As well it shows statistics about the current annotation task.

 ![](static/documentation/images/image051.jpg)

+As well it shows statistics about the current task, such as:
+- Task Name
+- Type of performance on the task: Annotation, Validation or Completed task
+- Technical information about Task
+- Number of created Bounding Boxes, sorted by Labels and type of Annotation (Polygons, Boxes, etc.)

 ---
 __Filter__ input box